bbbdragon/python-pype-lang/README.md

 * recursive Fibonacci - `examples/fibonacci.py`
 * JSON aggregation - `examples/json_examples/aggregations.py` This script will familiarize you with useful JSON manipulations that Pype excels at.
 * statistics service - `examples/services/stats_service.py` This script runs a Flask service that computes the sum, mean, and standard deviation of a group of numbers.
 After the server is run, it can be tested with `examples/services/test_stats_service.sh`.
+* classifier service - `examples/services/classifier_service.py` This script runs a Flask service that runs a Random Forest classifier.
+It is useful if you want to deploy lightweight machine learning microservices.
+After the server is run, it can be tested with `examples/services/test_classifier_service.sh`.
 To run any of these files from a command line, just type in the quoted command at the beginning of the file.
 For example, `quicksort.py` can be run by typing:

 ```